tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 <a name="overview"></a>
 ## Overview

-For those of you who want to get straight to the code: here's what happens on this page:
+For those of you who like to get straight to the code: here's what happens on this page:

 ``` splus
 m2 <- umxRAM("big_and_heavy", data = mxData(mtcars, type = "raw"),